awesomemotive/easy-digital-downloads/readme.txt

 Stable Tag: 2.11.5
 License: GNU Version 2 or Any Later Version

-Sell your digital products the simple way.
-Easily build an online store complete with a cart system, checkout forms, reports, coupons, and more!
+Sell your digital products with the ecommerce plugin written for digital creators, by digital creators.

 == Description ==